 Note that the guard and his household had to understand and believe in the Gospel first, then repent (both of which children cannot do), before they could be baptized.
 The apostle Peter stated these steps of repentance THEN baptism in his well-known message on Pentecost (Acts 2:38).
 These people made a conscious decision to repent of their sins and change how they live from disobeying God to being obedient to his words.

 The acts listed above are virtually impossible for babies and young children to carry out.
 This means, in spite of the doctrinal statements and teachings of some churches, that baptizing infants and youngsters in order to "save" them is not a Scriptural principle!

-Until a person becomes old enough, they do not have enough understanding to fully repent of their sins, begin to obey God, and with full knowledge of the consequences of their actions, be baptized.
+Until children become old enough, they do not have enough understanding to save themselves by fully repenting of their sins, beginning to obey God, and with full knowledge of the consequences of their actions, be baptized.
 They also do not have the emotional maturity to deal with the sometimes narrow and difficult road a Christian must travel in this life.

 You can read the Bible from cover to cover and you will not find any example of babies or young children receiving baptism so that God can save them.
 Those who die in this life without receiving a full chance at salvation, no matter what age they are, will someday be resurrected and given the opportunity to receive eternal life.